Conventional CLD 1-2 second response time

 Benefits of fast emissions analyzers

-Accurate measurement of exhaust emissions brings valuable insights into engine operation, and assists calibration engineers in reducing the engine out emissions.
+Accurate measurement of exhaust emissions brings valuable insights into engine operation, and assists calibration engineers in reducing the engine-out emissions.
 This can assist in emissions compliance while reducing after-treatment costs.
-The fast CLD is carefully designed and calibrated to be linear to well above expected engine engine out levels (e.g. 0-10'000ppm range) while still retaining impressive sensitivity.
+The fast CLD is carefully designed and calibrated to be linear to well above expected engine-out levels (e.g. 0-10,000ppm range) while still retaining impressive sensitivity.

-The CLD50 has allowed investigations into the real emissions exposure from vehicles allowing local and national health authorities draw conclusions on road infrastructure and traffic flow changes, clean air zones, retrofit schemes and many more emission reducing tools.
+The CLD50 has allowed investigations into the real emissions exposure from vehicles allowing local and national health authorities to draw conclusions on road infrastructure and traffic flow changes, clean air zones, retrofit schemes and many more emission-reducing tools.